M66B/NetGuard/README.md

 -----

 * Enable the firewall using the switch in the action bar
-* Allow/deny WiFi/mobile internet access using the icons along the right side of the application list
+* Allow/deny Wi-Fi/mobile internet access using the icons along the right side of the application list

 Permissions
 -----------

-* ACCESS_NETWORK_STATE: to check if the device is connected to the internet through WiFi
+* ACCESS_NETWORK_STATE: to check if the device is connected to the internet through Wi-Fi
 * RECEIVE_BOOT_COMPLETED: to start the firewall when booting the device
 * WAKE_LOCK: to reliably reload rules in the background on connectivity changes
 * com.android.vending.BILLING: to accept donations via in-app billing